sohilww/DotNet-From-Zero-by-Soheil-Karami/docs/DotNetFromZeroBySoheilKarami/docs/Contents/Session1/04-Classes-constructors-properties-inheritance/03-what-is-OOP.md

 3. Change only the fruit type

 Then imagine this:
-A new requirement says _"Every tree must log the date when it grows."_
-Now you have to open 4 files and update all `Grow()` methods manually.
+A new requirement says _"Every tree must log the date when it grows."_ Now you have to open 4 files and update all `Grow()` methods manually.Is that scalable?
-Is that scalable?

 ---